mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **The Deep Roads Connection:** Can access passages that lead to every major dwarven city.
 The dwarves don't know all their seals have been bypassed.
 3. **The Transcendence Ritual:** Has developed a ritual that could expand its consciousness across the continent, but requires massive psychic trauma—like a war.
 4. **The Dragon Interest:** Has been trying to touch Infernalix's dreams.
 The dragon's mind is too alien, but K'Thrax has learned things.
 5. **The Deeper Fear:** Something in the deepest caverns predates even K'Thrax.
-The elder brain has spent centuries building barriers against it.
+The hive mind has spent centuries building barriers against it.
 }}

 ### Plot Hooks
 1. **The Dream Plague:** People are having shared nightmares featuring tentacles and alien thoughts.
 Investigation leads underground.
 2. **The Compromised Noble:** A key political figure has been making strange decisions.
 Are they a thrall?
 3. **The Deep Roads:** The dwarves need help exploring sealed passages.
 What they find will be worse than expected.
-4. **The Rival Colony:** A mind flayer approaches the party seeking alliance against K'Thrax.
+4. **The Rival Colony:** A psionic horror approaches the party seeking alliance against K'Thrax.
 Can they trust it?
 5. **The Transcendence Prevention:** K'Thrax's ritual is nearing completion.
-Stopping it requires confronting the elder brain directly.
+Stopping it requires confronting the hive mind directly.
 6. **The Deeper Problem:** K'Thrax's barriers are failing.
 Something worse is waking up.
 Enemy of my enemy?

 ---